hci-a-if-its-2019/final-project-timteam/README.md

 The second design is the alternative to the first design, such as search bar menu is more advance.
 The filter from first design included on search bar, so it does give more compact layout.

 #### Third Design

+The third design is a combination of the first and second designs.
+On the Home page, the menu most frequently ordered by the user will appear at the top after the ads.
+The filter page is simplified by just entering the maximum and minimum prices.
+On the checkout menu, the increment and decrement buttons are enlarged and the selection of payment methods is distincly.

 ### 3. Selected Sketch